Please be advised of holiday closures 12/24, 12/25, 12/31, and 1/1

 What is a Public Adjuster?

 Insurance advertisements have very trust invoking taglines - but the truth is, an insurance adjuster is the company's representative whose primary responsibility is to resolve your claim in the most inexpensive way possible to protect the insurance company's financial interests and assets.
-And without the insurance policy, regulation, and claims experience - that most people don't have - it's very easy for them to do this.

-They key is who represents who.
+They key is who represents who?

 • Appraiser: An appraiser focuses on determining value and can represent insurance companies AND consumers alike.
 This means your appraiser could have a loyalty conflict of interest if they do regular business with insurance carriers.